freelancephp/WP-External-Links/README.md

 WP External Links
 =================

-> **_From 11th of June 2019 this WordPress plugin has been taken over by other developers.
+> **_From June 11, 2019 this WordPress plugin has been taken over by other developers.
 Take a look at the [plugin page on wordpress.org](https://wordpress.org/plugins/wp-external-links/)  to follow future updates._**

 ---